Watson-Explorer/wex-wdc-integration-samples/README.md

 2. Install the [Cloud Foundry command line tool](https://www.ng.bluemix.net/docs/#starters/BuildingWeb.html#install_cf)

 ## Java Web-Based Applications
-Some examples like the **Question and Answer Service** and the **Machine Translation Service** are a Java-based Bluemix application.
+Some examples like the **Question and Answer Service** and the **Machine Translation Service** are a Java-based Bluemix applications.
 The following steps get you setup and running for development of these applications.

 ### Required development tools
 - A JDK is required to compile the Java code.
 Download and install [IBM JDK 1.7](http://www.ibm.com/developerworks/java/jdk/eclipse/index.html)